Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   After this step i added  a class under Irepository under class .cs and have changed it acoorsing to Tutorial Agian i have made changes under IRepository.cs and saved it also added the repository.cs under repository foldr and after that copied folder from providd files
+  Aaddeed the folowing code in CategoryRepository and ICAteogoryrepository and fixed all the eroors